- What is a rat show?

 - Can my rats share a tank?

-Only one adult rat per tank is permitted.
-A maximum of two kittens may be housed in one tank provided they are
+Only one rat is permitted to be exhibited per tank, however a maximum of two kittens or Dwarf rats of any age may be housed in one tank provided they are

 distinct from each other (pet class) or different varieties (variety class).
 It is permitted for a kitten be accompanied by a companion kitten not entered in the show.

-- Will you have rats available for sales at your show?
+- Will you have rats available for sale at your show?

 - Is showing a risk for my rat?